AldiRvn/note-agile/README.md

 Not all agile project include those 5 type of requirement,</br>
 for example in Jira only have user stories, epics, version and tasks.

+## Practice Agile using JIRA

+### Selecting Story Work Type

+#### Bug

+Tester write problem in the software for the developer to solve.

+#### Task

+Anything to be assigned to the team.

+#### Story

+Large user story, for example user story that should be done in 2 hour.

+#### Epic

+User story that need 40 hour of work to be implemented will be called Epic,</br>
+an Epic can have many user stories that implement this Epic.</br>
+For example: login functionality is an Epic.</br>
+Epic not stored in backlog because backlog only store user stories.</br>
+Before click the create button, we can check the create anoter button to create multiple user story with same Epic parent.

+## Terms Used in Agile Scrum

+### Sprint

+For example project have fixed length 3 month,</br>
+that project can be divide into 3 or 6 iteration.

+### Product Increment

+Each sprint results in a potentially releasable product (called an increment).
+</br>Looping flow:

+1. Build
+2. Measure
+3. Learn

+### Product Backlog

+The product owner manage priority list of planned product items.</br>
+The product backlog evolves from sprint to sprint.

+### Sprint Backlog

+The product backlog written by product owner but</br>
+the person who decides which user stories will be added to the sprint backlog is</br>
+the whole team.

+### Definition of Done

+Definition of Done is list task that must be</br>
+finished in order for this sprint to reach it's goal.

+### Timeboxing

+Inside sprint, you should only add task to the sprint back log if</br>
+you expect can finish it.
+If not then the task</br>
+moved back into the product backlog.